What Block Size Do You Need for a Duplex in NSW?

 3. Check frontage — measure or check the deposited plan (lot survey).
 If under 12m (or 15m for Liverpool), duplex may not be feasible.

 Buildana performs these checks as part of our free duplex feasibility assessment — plus soil assessment, flood mapping, heritage checks, and financial feasibility.
 Contact Buildana to book your assessment.
-For the full process, see our comprehensive guide to building a duplex in Sydney.
+For the full process, see our complete guide to building a duplex in Sydney.